 Bill sold the building to Carl Putz who in turn, sold it to Park County in 1971-72.
 Between 1975 and 1998, the Simonton law firm was housed in the DeMaris house.
-Fire District #2 offices occupied the house from 1998 to 2007 and when they removed to the former Law Enforcement building, the building sat, forlorn and likely due for demolition, until the Park County Commissioners agreed to lease the building to the Cody Heritage Museum Board.
+Fire District #2 offices occupied the house from 1998 to 2007.
+When they moved to the former Law Enforcement building, this building sat, forlorn and likely due for demolition, until the Park County Commissioners agreed to lease the building to the Cody Heritage Museum Board.

 [Photo (above) Credit-Park County Archives]